Batcave: Titans

+Batwheels

+The Batcave appears in Batwheels.
+It is overseen by the Batcomputer (voiced by Kimberly Brooks) and original character M.O.E. (voiced by Mick Wingert).

 Video games

-Also in the 2008 video game Mortal Kombat vs. DC Universe, the Batcave is one of the fighting arenas.
+The Batcave appears as a level in Mortal Kombat vs. DC Universe.

 Injustice

 In the video game Injustice: Gods Among Us, the Batcave is a level in the game, where the fighters can use Batman's various weapons and vehicles to damage their opponent; Green Arrow faces a villainous Wonder Woman and Black Adam in the Batcave when attempting to acquire a Kryptonite weapon to defeat the corrupted Superman of an alternate reality, and the 'true' Batman faces the alternate Batman in a fight in the Batcave to convince him to go along with the plan of summoning the Superman of their world to defeat the villainous alternate Superman.

 A new version of the Batcave appears as a level in Injustice 2.
 This version was originally the Gotham Underground Subway built by Bruce's great-grandfather.
 It's also where Bruce keeps his communications and surveillance hub, Brother Eye.
 It is currently unknown if Batman reclaimed the original Batcave and Wayne Manor after the fall of Superman and The Regime.